danielsdot/Allure-Refresh/README.md

 [Original Theme Repository](https://github.com/JadeVane/Allure)
-> Tested on: [TriliumNext 0.102.1](https://github.com/TriliumNext/Trilium/releases/tag/v0.102.1) but not completed :)
+> Tested on: [TriliumNext 0.102.1](https://github.com/TriliumNext/Trilium/releases/tag/v0.102.1) with new layout, but not completed :)

 > I suspect that can be different for others devices and resolutions, try it and tell me how it goes.